madvadi/madvadi.github.io/README.md

 # Portfolio of Cenk Tekin CFD Projects

-Introduction: This is a presentation of a number of CFD projects that I have been using to keep my skills up to date with advancements in OpenFOAM 13 and CFD in general.
+Introduction: This document presents selected CFD studies completed to demonstrate competence, verification and validation methodology, turbulence modelling, and engineering analysis.
+OpenFOAM 13 is used in this project.

 ### Error Calculation Methodology